top of page

 Every part of your story must repeatedly touch and be touched by every other part of your story.

-If a loaf of bread is mentioned in your story that is never mentioned again and is not effected by other parts of your story, then that loaf of bread must be removed from your story.
+If a loaf of bread is mentioned in your story that is never mentioned again and is not affected by other parts of your story, then that loaf of bread must be removed from your story.
 If it isn't wiggled again, get rid of it.

 46 views0 comments